 - Your child has extreme difficulty managing and keeping track of homework assignments and deadlines for his various classes.

-- Your child repeatedly reports that he was unaware of assignments and deadlines because the teacher “never told” him what was required.
+- Your child repeatedly reports that she was unaware of assignments and deadlines because the teacher “never told” her what was required.

 - Your child has unexpected difficulty with learning a foreign language.

 - Your child struggles with higher math, such as algebra.

 - There is a significant discrepancy between your child’s school performance and scores on standardized tests, including college board tests such as the PSAT.

 If your child shows significant problems in any one of the above areas, it is a sign that he may have a previously undiagnosed learning disability.
 You should discuss these issues with him and also talk to parents of his classmates to find out whether their children are also having problems with the same subjects.
 Sometimes a problem with a math class or the first year of a foreign language can simply be the result of a poor teacher; poor grades in any subject can also occur with a teacher who is unusually strict in grading practices.
 If it is a “teacher” problem, usually other students and parents will have similar complaints.

 However, if the problems seem to be unusual or persistent, you should seek an evaluation for dyslexia or other learning barriers.
 The guidance counselor at school may be able to help arrange such testing, as well as to help plan your child’s course schedule to better meet his needs.

 In some cases, your older child or teenager may be the one who asks for testing.
 Your child may find the academic demands in middle school and high school overwhelming, at least in some subject areas.
 She may have learned about dyslexia on her own, through Internet websites or by talking to other kids.
 In any case, she knows that she is struggling with material that seems easy for her peers.